Skip to Content

 testicles.
 Early in his development, his testicles are

 in his belly.
 Normally, before he is born, his testicles move down into his

 scrotum, the sac that hangs below the penis.
 When one

 testicle does not move into the scrotum as it should, the baby has an

 undescended testicle.
 In rare cases, both testicles

-undescended testicle.1 It is most common in babies who
+It is most common in baby boys who

 were born before their due date or who were very small at birth.

 Doctors don't really know what causes an undescended testicle.
 This common condition runs in some families (can be

 Most of the time, the testicle descends (drops) on